 What is IBS?

-Irritable bowel syndrome (IBS) is a chronic gastrointestinal illness characterised by chronic stomach discomfort and irregular bowel movements, says the gastroenterologist surgeon in Kolkata.
+Irritable bowel syndrome (IBS) is a chronic gastrointestinal illness characterised by chronic stomach discomfort and irregular bowel movements, says the gastroenterologist in Kolkata.

 Symptoms of IBS & IBD